 You need to know not all O2 sensor testing tools are created equal.
 Some tools are designed specifically for certain types of sensors or vehicles.
 So it’s important to choose the right tool for the job.
 Additionally, Oxygensensor testing can be complicated and requires a good understanding of how the sensor works and how to interpret the data it produces.
 If you’re uncomfortable with testing an O2 sensor, it’s best to have the vehicle diagnosed by a professional mechanic.

-Using a scan tool is one of the most common ways to test an O2 sensor.
+Testing O2 sensor with scan tool is one of the most common methods.
 Here’s how it’s done:

 - Connect the scan tool: Connect the scan tool to the OBD-II port under the dashboard.
 The diagnostic port is usually located under the dashboard on the vehicle’s driver’s side.